Advanced features

 AVPVidAuthSource* vidAuthSource = [[AVPVidAuthSource alloc] init];

 [vidAuthSource setPlayAuth:@"<yourPlayAuth>"]; // Required.
 The playback credential.
-You need to call the GetVideoPlayAuth operation of ApsaraVideo VOD to generate it.
+You must call the GetVideoPlayAuth operation of ApsaraVideo for VOD to generate the credential.

 VidSts